 No money changes hands so no repayment is required

-With house prices seemingly on the rise, Kang acknowledges that this could mean the contractor is faced with paying back a significantly higher sum than was originally borrowed.
+When house prices are on the rise, this could mean the contractor is faced with paying back a significantly higher sum than was originally borrowed.

 The other advantage of the scheme is that, because the lender’s risk is mitigated to 80% of the purchase price rather than 95% if the scheme were not in place, lenders are likely to offer contractors more advantageous interest rates.